OnboardingETHCR/Testing-Onboarding/modulo2-glosario.md

 nav_order: 16
 ---

-# 📘 Glosario de Ethereum
+# 📘 Ethereum Glossary

-Este glosario recopila los términos clave abordados en el módulo.
-Usalo como referencia rápida para reforzar tu comprensión del ecosistema Ethereum.
+This glossary collects the key terms covered throughout the module.
+Use it as a quick reference to reinforce your understanding of the Ethereum ecosystem.

 ---

-### 📚 Términos fundamentales
+### 📚 Core Concepts

-- **Ethereum**: Plataforma blockchain descentralizada que permite crear smart contracts y aplicaciones descentralizadas (dApps).
+- **Ethereum**: A decentralized blockchain platform that enables the creation of smart contracts and decentralized applications (dApps).

-- **ETH**: Criptomoneda nativa de Ethereum, utilizada para pagar gas y transferir valor.
+- **ETH**: Ethereum’s native cryptocurrency, used to pay for gas and transfer value.

-- **Gas**: Unidad que mide el esfuerzo computacional para ejecutar operaciones en la red.
-Se paga en ETH.
+- **Gas**: A unit that measures the computational effort required to execute operations on the network.
+Paid in ETH.

-- **Wallet**: Aplicación o dispositivo que permite gestionar claves privadas y firmar transacciones.
+- **Wallet**: An app or device that manages private keys and signs transactions.

-- **Address**: Identificador único de una cuenta en Ethereum, utilizado para enviar y recibir activos.
+- **Address**: A unique identifier for an Ethereum account, used to send and receive assets.

-- **Transaction**: Acción enviada a la red (como transferir ETH o llamar un contrato).
+- **Transaction**: An action sent to the network (such as transferring ETH or calling a contract).

-- **Block**: Conjunto de transacciones verificadas agrupadas cronológicamente en la cadena de bloques.
+- **Block**: A batch of verified transactions grouped chronologically into the blockchain.

-- **Mainnet**: Red principal de Ethereum donde las transacciones tienen valor real.
+- **Mainnet**: Ethereum’s main network where transactions have real value.

-- **Testnet**: Redes de prueba que simulan Ethereum sin usar ETH real (ej: Sepolia, Goerli).
+- **Testnet**: Testing networks that simulate Ethereum without real ETH (e.g., Sepolia, Goerli).

 ---

-### ⚙️ Cuentas y contratos
+### ⚙️ Accounts and Contracts

-- **Externally Owned Account (EOA)**: Cuenta controlada por una clave privada, usada por personas.
+- **Externally Owned Account (EOA)**: An account controlled by a private key, typically used by individuals.

-- **Contract Account**: Cuenta controlada por código (smart contract), no puede iniciar transacciones.
+- **Contract Account**: An account controlled by code (smart contract), which cannot initiate transactions.

-- **Smart Contract**: Programa que vive en Ethereum y se ejecuta automáticamente según sus reglas codificadas.
+- **Smart Contract**: A program that lives on Ethereum and executes automatically according to its coded rules.

-- **EVM (Ethereum Virtual Machine)**: Entorno de ejecución para contratos inteligentes en Ethereum.
+- **EVM (Ethereum Virtual Machine)**: The execution environment for smart contracts on Ethereum.

 ---

-### 🧱 Infraestructura
+### 🧱 Infrastructure

-- **Node**: Computadora que participa en la red de Ethereum verificando y difundiendo información.
+- **Node**: A computer participating in the Ethereum network, validating and propagating information.

-- **Client**: Implementación de software de un nodo (ej: Geth, Nethermind, Besu).
+- **Client**: Software implementation of a node (e.g., Geth, Nethermind, Besu).

-- **Explorer**: Herramienta para visualizar transacciones, contratos y bloques (ej: Etherscan).
+- **Explorer**: A tool to visualize transactions, contracts, and blocks (e.g., Etherscan).

-- **RPC**: Protocolo para que apps (como wallets) se conecten a nodos de Ethereum.
+- **RPC**: A protocol that allows applications (like wallets) to connect to Ethereum nodes.

 ---

-### 🔄 Escalabilidad y Layer 2
+### 🔄 Scalability and Layer 2

-- **Layer 2 (L2)**: Soluciones construidas sobre Ethereum para aumentar velocidad y reducir costos (ej: Optimism, Arbitrum).
+- **Layer 2 (L2)**: Solutions built on top of Ethereum to increase speed and reduce costs (e.g., Optimism, Arbitrum).

-- **Rollup**: Tipo de L2 que agrupa muchas transacciones fuera de la cadena y las publica como una sola.
+- **Rollup**: A type of L2 that aggregates many off-chain transactions and posts them as one on-chain.

 ---

-### 📲 Aplicaciones y tokens
+### 📲 Applications and Tokens

-- **dApp**: Aplicación descentralizada que corre sobre Ethereum (ej: juegos, DeFi, marketplaces).
+- **dApp**: A decentralized application that runs on Ethereum (e.g., games, DeFi, marketplaces).

-- **NFT (Non-Fungible Token)**: Token único que representa propiedad digital.
+- **NFT (Non-Fungible Token)**: A unique token representing digital ownership.

-- **Stablecoin**: Token cuyo valor está vinculado a otro activo (ej: USDC).
+- **Stablecoin**: A token whose value is pegged to another asset (e.g., USDC).

-- **ERC-20 / ERC-721**: Estándares de tokens para interoperabilidad y funcionalidad común.
+- **ERC-20 / ERC-721**: Token standards that ensure interoperability and common functionality.

 ---

-### 🗳 Gobernanza y participación
+### 🗳 Governance and Participation

-- **DAO (Decentralized Autonomous Organization)**: Organización que toma decisiones colectivas mediante contratos inteligentes y votaciones.
+- **DAO (Decentralized Autonomous Organization)**: An organization that makes collective decisions through smart contracts and voting.

-- **EIP (Ethereum Improvement Proposal)**: Propuesta técnica para mejorar Ethereum.
+- **EIP (Ethereum Improvement Proposal)**: A technical proposal to improve Ethereum.

-- **Staking**: Proceso de bloquear ETH para participar como validador y asegurar la red.
+- **Staking**: The process of locking ETH to participate as a validator and secure the network.

-- **Validator**: Nodo que propone y valida bloques en Ethereum PoS, ganando recompensas por su trabajo honesto.
+- **Validator**: A node that proposes and validates blocks in Ethereum’s PoS system, earning rewards for honest work.

 ---

 <div style="display: flex; justify-content: flex-start; margin-top: 2em;">
   <a class="btn" href="/Testing-Onboarding/modulo2-quiz">⬅️ Anterior</a>